 The Gradebook tool is where you will be able to check on a grade posted by your instructor for an assignment or online exam.
 An item not yet graded by your instructor will be represented by an asterisk.

 Before starting your NYU-ePoly course, please review the computer requirements to be sure your computer is properly equipped with the necessary tools and software.

 Support for NYU Polytechnic School of Engineering students is separated into 2 levels:

-As an the School of Engineering student, you have online access to electronic journals with your student ID.
+As a School of Engineering student, you have online access to electronic journals with your student ID.
 Go to the library website to begin your search for journals.

 Absolutely.
 There is no difference in content between a on-campus the School of Engineering course and an NYU-ePoly course.
 Degrees earned from taking online courses are the same as the degrees that conventional students earn.

-NYU-ePoly courses are 3 credits, the same amount of credits as a on-campus the School of Engineering course.
+NYU-ePoly courses are 3 credits, the same amount of credits as an on-campus the School of Engineering course.